amughalbscs16/EnergyDashboardPublic_FastAPI/README.md

 4. Monitor **DER** tab for renewable contribution

 ### AI-Powered Analysis

+#### Comprehensive Grid Analysis (Recommended)
+1. Click the **Chat Button** (💬) to open the AI Assistant
+2. Choose your expertise level:
+   - **📚 Beginner Analysis**: Perfect for learning about energy systems
+   - **🔧 Intermediate Analysis**: Great for understanding grid operations
+   - **⚡ Expert Analysis**: Detailed technical analysis for professionals
+3. Get instant comprehensive analysis of ALL grid data tailored to your level

+#### Custom Chat Analysis
-1. Open the **AI Assistant** tab
+1. Open the **AI Assistant** chat interface
-2. Select data sources (single tab or all tabs)
+2. Select additional data sources from dropdown (optional - current tab included automatically)
-3. Ask questions like:
+3. Ask specific questions like:
    - "What's causing today's price volatility?"
    - "How efficient is wind generation today?"
    - "Compare current demand to seasonal averages"
+   - "Explain the current fuel mix and what it means for prices"
-4. Review session history for previous insights
+4. Review session history and cost tracking in the **AI Cost** tab

 ## Troubleshooting